How can I help?

 Catherine has won awards at international academic conferences for her research work both in strategic marketing and e-business strategy both individually (e.g., e-retail marketing success) and collaboratively (e.g., social media and football), and contributes to several leading scholarly journals as an expert independent peer reviewer

-Catherine has extensive prior experience in Industrial and Strategic Marketing, as both a practitioner and Knowledge Transfer Partnership (KTP) Consultant.
-She has considerable in-depth experience of successful industry engagement having led both corporate and government funded consultancy projects that have enabled business transformation and growth, including leading a National award-winning Knowledge Transfer project.
+Catherine has extensive prior experience in Strategic Marketing, Internationalisation and Digital Transformation, as both a practitioner and Knowledge Transfer Partnership (KTP) Consultant.
+She has considerable in-depth experience of successful industry engagement and innovation having led both corporate and government funded consultancy projects that have enabled business transformation and growth, including leading a National award-winning Knowledge Transfer Project.

 Successful projects in many industry sectors